 According to research, around 55% of college faculty considered a career change or early retirement in the 2020 school year.
 Additionally, only 13% felt hopeful, while 69% felt stressed and 68% felt fatigued.

 The numbers don’t lie — being a teacher during the pandemic is tough.
 Teacher burnout is very real.
 There are so many great professionals we should be thankful for.
-It’s students’ jobs to show appreciation to our great teachers, so that they can continue to lead the next generation.
+It’s the students’ job to show appreciation to our great teachers so that they can continue to lead the next generation.